Dynatrace-APAC/Workshop-BizOps/Hands On - Key User Actions/README.md

 # Hands On - Key User Actions

-In this lab, we will create mark user actions as key user actions.
+In this lab, we will mark user actions as key user actions.

 ## Key User Action
-First we need to mark the page (/orange-booking-finish.jsf) as a key user action:

 1) Access the easyTravel Website application

 2) Under **Top 3 user actions** click **View full details**